solana-labs/solana/book/src/implemented-proposals/repair-service.md

 iterate every fork in blockstore starting from the root slot, sending repair requests to validators for any missing shreds.
 It will send at most some `N` repair reqeusts per iteration.
-Shred repair should prioritize repairing forks with the most weight (ReplayStage communicates what the last heaviest fork was to RepairService).
+Shred repair should prioritize repairing forks based on the leader's fork weight.
 Validators should only send repair requests to validators who have marked that slot as completed in their EpochSlots.

    Note: Validators will only accept shreds within the current verifiable epoch \(epoch the validator has a leader schedule for\).

 2. Preemptive Slot Repair \(Addresses Challenge \#2\): The goal of this protocol is to discover the chaining relationship of "orphan" slots that do not currently chain to any known fork.
+Shred repair should prioritize repairing orphan slots based on the leader's fork weight.
    * Blockstore will track the set of "orphan" slots in a separate column family.
    * RepairService will periodically make `Orphan` requests for each of the orphans in blockstore.